Jenna Abrams, Russia’s Clown Troll Princess, Duped the Mainstream Media and the World

 Roseanne Barr and Michael McFaul argued with her on Twitter.
 BuzzFeed and The New York Times cited her tweets.
 But Jenna Abrams was the fictional creation of a Russian troll farm.

-Jenna Abrams had a lot of enemies on Twitter, but was a very good friend to viral content writers across the world.
+Jenna Abrams had a lot of enemies on Twitter, but she was a very good friend to viral content writers across the world.

 Her opinions about everything from manspreading on the subway to Rachel Dolezal to ballistic missiles still linger on news sites all over the web.